 - You experience vaginal bleeding that is more than spotting

 - You have regular, painful contractions that are less than 5 minutes apart for several hours

 - You are concerned that your baby is moving less

 During Active Labor

-Tips for Dealing With Active Labor
+Tips for Coping With Active Labor and Transition

 Pain Management During Labor and Childbirth